-A high fiber coconut low carb porridge that's easy to make on the stove top or in an electric pressure cooker.
-It's a perfect hot keto cereal.
+Need a healthy breakfast?
+A high fiber coconut flour porridge that's easy to make on the stovetop or in an electric pressure cooker.
+It's a perfect hot keto cereal!

 It's been so chilly in the morning here in Southern New England.
 That's why I decided to rework my low carb oatmeal recipe.

-Although I named that recipe "oatmeal” it really should be called "no-oatmeal" since there's no oatmeal in it.
-It's actually a mock oatmeal cereal made with coconut.
+Although I named that recipe "oatmeal", it really should be called "no-oatmeal" since there's no actual oatmeal in it.
+It's actually a mock oatmeal cereal made with coconut!

 This low carb porridge recipe is a modified version of the no-oatmeal hot cereal.
 I added in some spices and cooked the mix in the Instant Pot.

 If you look at the macro data, the carbs in the cereal do seem high.
 But, most of those carbs are from fiber so the net carb count per serving is only five grams.

 The complete list of ingredients and amounts are in the printable recipe card at the bottom of this post.
 First, I'm going to share some additional information about these ingredients.